jharwell/jharwell.github.io/content/talk/2019-ijcai-dc/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Doctoral Consortium: From Foraging To Construction in a 1,000,000 Robot Swarm"
+title: "From Foraging To Construction in a 1,000,000 Robot Swarm"
 event: IJCAI 2019
 event_url:
 location: